wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-in-app-purchases.md

 | `"pay_code"` | String | Product code - this must match the one you have provided when registering your purchase item. |
 | `"goods_tag"` | String | An optional tag to attach to the purchase. |

-> It's important that the purchaseDetails not have a "total" attribute at all (with any value), if you use this option.
+> It's important the purchaseDetails *not* have a "total" attribute at all (with any value), if you use this option.

 ### Option 2: Creating purchases with arbitrary amounts